KRADA: Known-region-aware Domain Alignment for Open-set Domain Adaptation in Semantic Segmentation: Abstract

 \section{Abstract}

 In \emph{semantic segmentation}, we aim to train a pixel-level classifier to assign category labels to \emph{all} pixels in an image, where labeled training images and unlabeled test images are from the \emph{same distribution} and share the \emph{same label set}.
 However, in an open world, the unlabeled test images probably contain \emph{unknown categories} and have \emph{different distributions} from the labeled images.
-Hence, in this paper, we consider a new, more realistic, and more challenging problem setting where the pixel-level classifier has to be trained with labeled images and unlabeled open-world images---we name it \emph{open world semantic segmentation} (OSS).
-In OSS, the trained classifier is expected to identify unknown-class pixels and classify known-class pixels well.
-To solve OSS, we first investigate which distribution that unknown-class pixels obey.
-Then, motivated by the goodness-of-fit test, we use \emph{statistical measurements} to show how a pixel \emph{fits} the distribution of an unknown class and select highly-fitted pixels to form the \emph{unknown region} in each image.
-Eventually, we propose an end-to-end learning framework, \emph{known-region-aware domain alignment} (KRADA), to distinguish unknown classes while aligning distributions of known classes in labeled and unlabeled open-world images.
+Hence, in this paper, we consider a new, more realistic, and more challenging problem setting where the pixel-level classifier has to be trained with labeled images and unlabeled open-world images---we name it \emph{open-set domain adaptation segmentation} (OSDAS).
+In OSDAS, the trained classifier is expected to identify unknown-class pixels and classify known-class pixels well.
+To solve OSDAS, we first investigate which distribution that unknown-class pixels obey.
+Then, motivated by the goodness-of-fit test, we use \emph{statistical measurements} to show how a pixel \emph{fits} the distribution of an unknown class and select highly-fitted pixels to form the \emph{unknown region} in each test image.
+Eventually, we propose an end-to-end learning framework, \emph{known-region-aware domain alignment} (KRADA), to distinguish unknown classes while aligning the distributions of known classes in labeled and unlabeled open-world images.
 The effectiveness of KRADA has been verified on two synthetic tasks and one COVID-19 segmentation task.